VladRafli/vladrafli-laravel-scaffold/README.md

 # Laravel Scaffolding - Basic Template

-This is a Laravel Template that preinstalled and preconfigured with packages that I usually use for basically any Laravel template.
+This is a Laravel Template that preinstalled and preconfigured with packages that I usually use for basically any Laravel project.
 This template includes:

 - Command to create make facade, contract, service, and extend collection.
   - facade: `php artisan make:facade <name> <service_name>` => [https://laravel.com/docs/11.x/facades](https://laravel.com/docs/11.x/facades)